tomvanbraeckel/yamcs.github.com/yss.md

 **Note:** these YSS displays are not perfect.
 There are many non-sensical things in them.
 Most widgets are backed by TM from the simulator, but some widgets are unconnected, others use locally simulated values using in-display functions.
 We plan on improving this sample project in the short term.

 #### TM Monitoring
-Let's look at this last screen again, as we shortly go over its components.
+Let's look at this last screen again, as we shortly address its components.

 ![YSS Flight Data](/assets/yss-flight-data-annotated.png){: .center-image }